 MITM attacks often use malware to do their thing, so it’s essential that you get yourself some good antivirus software you can trust

-If money is tight, you can start with this excellent free-forever antivirus.
+If money is tight, start with this excellent free antivirus.
 But if you're looking to ditch Man In the Middle Attacks, you can also try out premium protection for free, which includes a Fake Website Shield designed specifically to stop you from being redirected to imposter websites.
 There’s great security out there for every pocket.
 No excuses.

 How to prevent HTTPS Man-in-the-middle attacks